-Tool Permissions & Bash Policy
+Tool Permissions, Web Search & Bash Policy

 Tool Permissions